n3dst4/gumshoe-fvtt/DEVELOPMENT.md

 ## Release process

 *The innocuous-looking 4.9.7 release represented a change in how we do releases.
 We used to have a `release` branch which pointed to the most recent release, with attachment links pasted into `system.json` for the download.
-For the forseeable future we wiill need to fast-forward `release` to `main` when releasing so make sure we catch slow updaters*
+For the forseeable future we wiill need to fast-forward `release` to `main` when releasing to make sure we catch slow updaters*

 To perform a release: